umb-hub/What-A-Capacity-Test/README.md

 ### Apache HTTP Server

 Apache HTTP Server is a docker container with prebuilded image, that contains Apache WebServer configured with php module, in listening on port 80.
-Futhermore, MySQL connector is installed in order to communicate with MariaDB component.
+Futhermore, MySQL connector is installed to communicate with MariaDB component.

 There are differents files uploaded in container, those artefacts are usefull to create 3 type of different workload: